ginsterbusch/acf-widget/README.md

 Basically a plugin for both developers and advanced users, while still being fairly simple and easy to use, also for normal users.

+Work-in-progress:
+- Improve custom fields implementation
+- Filter and Action hooks for adding CAPTCHA, Math Question and similar anti-spam solutions

 Future plans:
-- Filter and Action hooks for adding CAPTCHA, Math Question and similar anti-spam solutions
 - Improve form validation (maybe use the WordPress'ish in-house jQuery Form plugins)
-- Improve custom fields implementation
+- Implement framework-free, pure JS form validation and compatiblity with several frameworks (eg. jQuery or Zepto) and loaders / feature detectors (eg. HeadJS)